azmirizkya/Amazon-Data-Analysis-Projects-Portfolio/README.md

 # Amazon-Data-Analysis-Projects-Portfolio
 This repository contains my data analysis projects where I have performed data analysis tasks such as data preprocessing, data cleaning, and data visualization.
+I performed data analysis of Amazon Prime Titles data to explore some of the insights that can be taken away.
+This public dataset is taken from Kaggle.